 - I was given the opportunity to work as a student intern for Hawkins Publishing Group (an independent publisher in California) in 2013/14.
 My husband was most upset to learn we weren’t jetting over there for a year as it was an online placement.
 I gained a lot of insight into the submission process and had the opportunity to edit three books.

 - In July 2015, I finally started editing a novel I wrote in 2009 and have been avoiding ever since.
 I love editing – I truly do – just not my own.
 This may not sound like a big achievement if you don’t know me, but for the people who do know me, it’s massive – all their years of nagging me to get it done are finally paying off.

 - I’ve helped edit countless novels since June 2014.
 Some are published, some are still in the pipeline.
 I have a list somewhere – and if you survived really through all this waffle – well done – I’m impressed. 🙂

-- At some point in 2015, I lost about two years of my novel edits in what I refer to as a ‘dropbox disaster.’
-I’m pretty sure I didn’t delete two years worth of work, but they’re no longer there.
+- At some point in 2015, I lost about two years’ of my novel edits in what I refer to as a ‘dropbox disaster.’
+I’m pretty sure I didn’t delete these, but they are no longer there.
 So… guess who’s doing some rewriting in Nanowrimo 2015 (and 2016, possibly, maybe 2017, too)?

 - In 2016 I entered the Ink and Insights writing contest (apprentice level), received some fabulous feedback and placed 7th out of 113 entries.